The May 4 Shootings at Kent State University: The Search for Historical Accuracy

 The University was ordered closed immediately, first by President Robert White and then indefinitely by Portage County Prosecutor Ronald Kane under an injunction from Common Pleas Judge Albert Caris.
 Classes did not resume until the Summer of 1970, and faculty members engaged in a wide variety of activities through the mail and off-campus meetings that enabled Kent State students to finish the semester.

-WHAT IS THE STORY BEHIND THE PULITZER PRIZE WINNING PHOTO OF THE YOUNG WOMAN CRYING OUT IN HORROR OVER THE DYING BODY OF ONE OF THE STUDENTS?
+WHAT IS THE STORY BEHIND THE PULITZER PRIZE-WINNING PHOTO OF THE YOUNG WOMAN CRYING OUT IN HORROR OVER THE DYING BODY OF ONE OF THE STUDENTS?

-A photograph of Mary Vecchio, a fourteen year old runaway, screaming over the body of Jeffery Miller appeared on the front pages of newspapers and magazines throughout the country, and the photographer, John Filo, was to win a Pulitzer Prize for the picture.
+A photograph of Mary Vecchio, a 14-year-old runaway, screaming over the body of Jeffery Miller appeared on the front pages of newspapers and magazines throughout the country, and the photographer, John Filo, was to win a Pulitzer Prize for the picture.
 The photo has taken on a life and importance of its own.
 This analysis looks at the photo, the photographer, and the impact of the photo.

 The Mary Vecchio picture shows her on one knee screaming over Jeffrey Miller's body.
 Mary told one of us that she was calling for help because she felt she could do nothing (Personal Interview, 4/4/94).
 Miller is lying on the tarmac of the Prentice Hall parking lot.
 One student is standing near the Miller body closer than Vecchio.
 Four students are seen in the immediate background.

-John Filo, a Kent State photography major in 1970, continues to works as a professional newspaper photographer and editor.
+John Filo, a Kent State photography major in 1970, continues to work as a professional newspaper photographer and editor.
 He was near the Prentice Hall parking lot when the Guard fired.
 He saw bullets hitting the ground, but he did not take cover because he thought the bullets were blanks.
 Of course, blanks cannot hit the ground.

 WHAT WAS THE LONG-TERM FACULTY RESPONSE TO THE SHOOTINGS?